hasura/graphql-engine/tutorials/building-a-chat-app-using-hasura.rst

 4: SignUp and Login:
 ====================

 Regarding the signUp/Login part, please refer to `Hasura Android Module 1-Login <https://github.com/hasura/Modules-Android/tree/master/Module_1-Login>`_.

 You can implement any one of the methods in the above module for performing SignUp/Login.

+In this tutorial, we will be using ``Mobile OTP`` for Registration and Login.

 5: Storing Profile Information:
 ===============================

 Regarding storing user information, please refer to `Hasura Android Module 2-Registration <https://github.com/hasura/Modules-Android/tree/master/Module_2-Registration>`_.

 In this case, we will also be storing the mobile number of the user in the user details table.

 After the ``ProfileActivity``, direct the user to ``MainActivity``, which will show the conversations of the user.